arshqiii/bambangshop-Main-App/README.md

     > Sebelumnya saya pernah menggunakan Postman pada mata kuliah Pemrograman Berbasis Platform (PBP), Postman ini saya gunakan untuk test API endpoints secara efisien sehingga dapat menampilkan data dari endpoint tersebut dengan jelas.
 Fitur-fitur yang menurut saya menarik dan mungkin dapat membantu saya dalam proyek ini adalah Collections yang dapat membantu mengelompokkan request API yang berhubungan sehingga lebih mudah dikelola, dan juga fitur automated testing yang memungkinkan penambahan skrip pengujian otomatis untuk memastikan respons dari setiap endpoint sesuai dengan ekspektasi.

 #### Reflection Publisher-3

+1. Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?

+2. What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)

+3. Explain what will happen to the program if we decide to not use multi-threading in the notification process.